FAQ (Frequently Asked Questions) on Intelligence

 -

-Auditory discrimination – High-IQ individuals can detect smaller differences between sound frequencies.
+Auditory discrimination: High-IQ individuals can detect smaller differences between sound frequencies.

 -

-Visual color perception – Those with higher intelligence can distinguish finer variations in hue.
+Visual color perception: Those with higher intelligence can distinguish finer variations in hue.

 -

-Simple reaction time – Faster and more consistent responses are linked to higher IQ scores.
+Simple reaction time: Faster and more consistent responses are linked to higher IQ scores.

-Figure 3: Different Cognitive Activities and Their ‘g Loading’ (Correlation with General Intelligence)
+Figure 3: Different Cognitive Activities and Their g Loading (Correlation with General Intelligence)

-From The g factor, 1998, A. Jensen
+(From The g Factor, 1998, A. Jensen)

 All mental activities provide some estimate of general intelligence (g), but not all are equally accurate.

 In contrast, Raven’s Progressive Matrices—a non-verbal test focused on pattern recognition and abstract reasoning—has a very high g loading of 0.94.
-This means that performing well on Raven’s Matrices is strongly predictive of high cognitive ability in other areas (abstraction, logical reasoning, and reflection), because it taps directly into general intelligence.

 To illustrate:

 Raven’s Progressive Matrices are among the most effective tools for measuring general intelligence, with a g loading of 0.94.
-This makes them one of the best estimators of general intelligence (g).

 Taking an IQ test is essentially completing a series of cognitive tasks that are strong estimators of g—much like running high-demand software on a computer to evaluate its processing power.
-Just as lightweight programs won’t reveal much about a computer’s speed, simple mental tasks won’t offer an accurate picture of someone’s intelligence.
-But complex tasks with high g loading will.

 The validity of IQ is further supported by its strong predictive power for a wide range of social outcomes.
 For example: